nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 As such, if the codebase is to be extended to store additional classes within `Model`, it is recommended to implement them in an immutable manner unless there's good reason not to do so.

-### Managing Sessions within a Class
+### Managing attributes within immutable classes

-As `ModuleClass` is immutable, we will construct new `ModuleClass` instances each time we modify the attributes of a `ModuleClass` object.
+For each of the immutable classes, each time we modify the attributes of the class, we will construct a new instance of the class.

-The following methods in `ModuleClass` constructs new `ModuleClass` instances based on the current `ModuleClass` instance:
+To streamline the process of constructing new instances, we provide `add*`, `remove*`, `update*` methods in the immutable classes, which will return a new instance of the class with the updated attributes.

+For instance,
-- `ModuleClass#addSession(session)` - Constructs a new `ModuleClass` with the provided `Session` added into the session list.
+- `ModuleClass#addSession(session)` -- constructs a new `ModuleClass` with the provided `Session` added into the session list.
-- `ModuleClass#removeSession(session)` - Constructs a new `ModuleClass` with the provided `Session` removed from the session list.
+- `ModuleClass#removeSession(session)` -- constructs a new `ModuleClass` with the provided `Session` removed from the session list.
+- `Student#addModuleClass(moduleClass)` -- constructs a new `Student` with the provided `ModuleClass` added into the module class list.
+- `StudentModuleData#updateGrade(session, grade)` -- constructs a new `StudentModuleData` with the grade of the provided `Session` updated.

 In addition, methods such as `addSessions` and `removeSessions` are also provided in `Model` and `TaAssist` to help manage sessions within a class.

 For example, the following sequence diagram shows how the command `adds s/Lab1` creates a `Session` named "Lab1" and adds it inside the focused class.

 <img src="images/AddsCommandSequenceDiagram.png" width="1000"/>